At a glance

 Read on to discover information about the Martin’s Point’s Medicare Advantage plans.

-Martin’s Point offers the following types of Medicare Advantage plans:
+Martin’s Point offers many types of Medicare Advantage plans, which we’ll discuss in detail next.

-- Preferred Provider Organization (PPO) plans.
-PPO plans allow you to use reduced cost medical services from a network of approved providers and to seek care from out-of-network providers at an increased cost.
+Preferred Provider Organization (PPO) plans allow you to use reduced cost medical services from a network of approved providers and to seek care from out-of-network providers at an increased cost.
 Martin’s point offers both regional PPO (RPPO) and local PPO (LPPO) options.

 Martin’s Point Health Care offers six different Medicare Advantage plans under its Martin’s Point Generations Advantage program.
 If you live in Maine or New Hampshire, you can find Martin Point Health Care plans available in your area by using Medicare’s plan finder tool.